Walter L. Dodge House: Preservation efforts

 Two developments began the process toward demolition.
 First, in 1963, the Board of Education declared the property a "surplus."
 Second, the following year, the Los Angeles County Board of Supervisors rezoned the property to R-4, increasing the allowable development from eight to 200 units, making the site attractive for high-density, large apartment-building construction.

 To protect the building from demolition, local residents and architects formed the "Citizens' Committee to Save the Dodge House."
 Esther McCoy, architectural historian was active on the committee.
 She produced a 1965 film, "Dodge House 1916," as part of the preservation efforts.
-Under pressure from this group, the Board of Education turned down a $820,000 offer in September 1965 from a bidder unwilling to pledge to save the house.
+Under pressure from this group, the Board of Education turned down an $820,000 offer in September 1965 from a bidder unwilling to pledge to save the house.
 The Board of Education gave the Citizens' Committee several months to arrange for the sale of the property to a public agency, or else propose another means of saving it.

 Preservation efforts were stymied by public perception that, despite the opinions of architectural experts, the Dodge House was unremarkable.
 A writer in the Los Angeles Times noted that it could pass for a far more recent home and summed up the rationale for the public apathy toward it as follows:

 In some ways, it's a house only an architect would love.
 Nothing noteworthy ever happened there, and it's not really old enough to claim historical status.
 Visually, it has neither the charm nor nostalgia of a 'period piece,' nor the spectacularly expressive design of many 'modern' residences.
 From the outside, it seems quite ordinary: two stories high, flat roofed, with undecorated white walls, simple rectangular metal windows, and a few arches to remind the viewer that he is in Los Angeles and not somewhere else.